Bicycle Austin

 Donated over $1000 to Chris Riley’s council campaigns

 I donated the maximum amount allowable by law ($350) in each of Chris Riley’s 2009 and 2014 runs for city council, which is over $1000 in 10/25 dollars.
-My 2009 donation was mentioned in the Austin Monitor, and the 2014 donation was part of a matching-donations campaign that I offered.
-That’s over $1000 in 10/25 dollars.
+My 2009 donation was apparently significant enough to be mentioned in an article the Austin Monitor, and the 2014 donation was part of a matching-donations campaign that I offered.
+The total donated is over $1000 in 10/25 dollars.

 Screenshot of Bicycle Universe website